-9The calculations require several assumptions and thus our analysis demonstrates suggestive, rather than definitive, achievement effects.
+$^{^{2}}$ The calculations require several assumptions and thus our analysis demonstrates suggestive, rather than definitive, achievement effects.

-10Using a differences-in-differences framework, we estimate that a school with \$1,000 in additional funding per student had an increase in mathematics value-added of 0.023 test standard deviations.
+$^{^{3}}$ Using a differences-in-differences framework, we estimate that a school with \$1,000 in additional funding per student had an increase in mathematics value-added of 0.023 test standard deviations.
 The increase in ELA was a statistically insignificant 0.004 standard deviations.
-Value-added in this context measures the school's impact on a student's test scores when controlling for student demographics including prior test scores.

-11Students who left closing private schools ended up at better private schools on average because the closing private schools had lower estimated value-added than the private schools that stayed open.
+4Students who left closing private schools ended up at better private schools on average because the closing private schools had lower estimated value-added than the private schools that stayed open.